zencart/documentation/content/user/performance/speed_up_site.md

 You will want to download a copy of those log files to your PC, using your [FTP tool](/user/first_steps/useful_tools/#ftp-tools).
 Then analyze them to see what errors might be occurring on your site on a regular basis.
 Then you can purge those logs files by using the [Admin > Tools > Store Manager](/user/admin_pages/tools/store_manager/) Purge log files menu option.

-### Check Parse Times
-Assess Page Parse Times to isolate where your bottleneck is occurring.

 ### Use MySQL slow query log
 Use the MySQL slow query log feature to identify poorly-performing database queries.